 - A lingual nerve block with local infiltration

 - A tongue traction suture is taken to improve visibility and control and stabilization of the tongue.

-- One haemostat is placed at the anterior attachment of the frenulum and the other is placed at the inferior attachment.
+- One hemostat is placed at the anterior attachment of the frenulum and the other is placed at the inferior attachment.

-- A cross diamond incision along the edge of both the haemostats is made.
+- A cross-diamond incision along the edge of both the hemostats is made.

 - Dissection of genioglossus muscle fibbers is done, if necessary